protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 As you can see, our `mintPet` function is a little involved.

-The first step we took was to convert the `pet` data to a type our Cadence contract understand, which a dictionary of type `{String: String}`.
+The first step we took was to convert the `pet` data to a type our Cadence contract understands, which a dictionary of type `{String: String}`.
 Basically, if the object looks like this:

 ```js